USEPA/BMDS/docs/source/installation.md

 With Python installed and available in your terminal, you can now install BMDS Desktop and `pybmds`.
 However, we recommend creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments), and installing inside the environment.
 Virtual environments are essentially copies of Python, but each one can have different packages with different versions, and you can have multiple environments on the same computer.

-Using virtual environments instead of installing in the "root" Python is advantageous for a few reasons:
+Using virtual environments instead of installing in the "root" Python environment is advantageous for a few reasons:

 1. With some computers and enterprise setups, it may be not be possible to install packages in the "root" Python environment without administrative rights
 2. If packages are installed, they may not easily be found by the "root" Python
-3. When using virtual environments, you can install multiple versions of the BMDS Desktop software, in case you'd like to use different versions for different projects
+3. When using virtual environments, you can install multiple versions of the BMDS Desktop software in case you'd like to use different versions for different projects

 Creating python virtual environments are simple, but depend on if you installed Python or Anaconda: